gndelec/stream-case/README.md

 ![MRFC-01 case](/images/00-prod-shot.jpg)

+*Note: shown with 2x RF modules fitted, whereas only one at a time would be used in practice.*

-An acrylic enclosure designed to accommodate the Myriad-RF STREAM board.
+An acrylic enclosure designed to accommodate the Myriad-RF STREAM board and an RF module.
 Features include:

 * Hardware for secure mounting of boards
-* Array of holes for mounting output connectors
+* Array of holes for panel mount SMA connectors
 * Array of additional PEEK+ spaced holes for mounting other hardware

 A complete kit of parts can be bought from [Ground Electronics](http://groundelectronics.com/products/).